NA-Wen/NA-Wen.github.io/_pages/about.md

 **Research Interest**:
   <details>
   <summary>
-  **LLM agents** 🤖 </summary>
+  LLM agents 🤖 </summary>
-  I'm focused on developing LLM-based autonomous agents capable of effectively and efficiently tackling multi-step and complex tasks.
+  I'm focused on developing LLM-based autonomous agents capable of effectively and efficiently tackling multi-step and complex s.
 Previously, my focus was primarily on software development, but now I'm eager to explore broader applications.
 Particularly, I'm intrigued by the concept of LLM-based multi-agent systems。
     </details>
   <details>

   <summary>

-  **Learning Theory / Reinforcement Learning / Machine Learning** 🎨 </summary>
+  Learning Theory / Reinforcement Learning / Machine Learning 🎨 </summary>
 Learning ability stands as the true differentiator between intelligence and any other attribute.
 There is ample room for exploration in this domain, particularly in:

 - **Learning Theory / Machine Learning**: Continuously advancing our understanding of how learning occurs and devising strategies to optimize learning processes.